dhvanipa/evm-outofgas-call/README.md

 ## Steps

+0. Clone repo, `pnpm install`.
+Make sure you have foundry.

 1. `pnpm run test`.
 This will deploy the 2 example contracts in `src/TestContracts.sol`.
 And then call the outer contracts function.

 2. forge will print 3 TX hashes from the previous script.
 The last tx hash is for the function call. `cast run {hash}`to see the trace, which will look like: